JustRedTTG/PGE_Docs/docs/source/sound-and-music.rst

 This will return the volume of the mixer.

-The more unaccurate way is to directly use the valume variable:
+The more inaccurate way is to directly use the volume variable:

 .. code-block:: python